mbeliaev1/IRLEED/README.md

 **pip:**
 - tqdm
 - matplotlib
+- pandas

 ## II.
 Contents

-**bash_scripts/** - The bash script used to run all 121 dataset settings, with 100 seeds.
+**bash_scripts/** - The bash script used to run the Gridworld experiment.
+Uses 121 dataset settings, with 100 random initializations for each.

 **run_mix.py** script used for running IRLEED and MaxEnt IRL.

 **results/** - Where results are stored.
-Note that the hopper results are added for reference, while the gridworld results can be generated with the corresponding bash script.
+Note that both the Gridoworld and Hopper results are added for reference, where the gridworld results can be generated with the corresponding bash script.

 **analyze.ipynb** - Main analysis file used to generate the figures used in the paper.

-**figures/** - Final storage place of figures, this path should be set accordingly in **analyze.ipynb**
+**figures/** - Final storage place of figures.

 **src/** - Main implementation of MaxEnt IRL as well as IRLEED.

 - **src/irl_maxent** contains a basic implementation of maximum entropy IRL that is used for reference.
 Only the plotting, gridworld, and stochastic gradient ascent implementations are used directly from this folder.

 - **src/mix_irl** contains the implementation of IRLEED and maximum entroy IRL.
 Supporting files are included here.

 Note that the main IRLEED implementation can be found in the 'irleed' class within the file **src/mix_irl/irleed.py**.
 This class is then used within the script **src/run_mix.py** to perform the experiment.
 The remaining files support this implementation.